Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 In severe cases, prescription medication such as pilocarpine or cevimeline may be used to manage xerostomia and get rid of dry mouth.

 Is oral thrush contagious?
-The bacteria can be spread.
+The fungus can be spread.
 You should change out your toothbrush.
 Infants with thrush should have pacifiers and bottle nipples sterilized or replaced.

-How long should it take for my oral thrush to go away?
-Most oral thrush infections should go away within two weeks.
+How long does oral thrush take to heal?
+Most oral thrush infections don't last too long and should go away within two weeks.

 What causes oral thrush?
-Oral thrush is a yeast infection due to an imbalance of natural flora or bacteria in the mouth.
-Typically the infection is due to lack of adequate hygiene or a compromised immune system, allowing the bacteria to infect the area.
+Oral thrush is a yeast infection due to an imbalance of natural flora or germs in the mouth.
+Typically the infection is due to lack of adequate hygiene or a compromised immune system, allowing the yeast or fungus to infect the area.